ckeditor/ckeditor4/tests/plugins/divarea/manual/detached.md

 **Note:** Open dev console to track eventual errors.

-1. Click "Toggle" button twice.
-To hide and show editor.
+1. Reattach editor with double click on "Toggle" button.

-	**Expected:**
+	**Expected:** Editor shows with the same data.

-	* Editor shows with same data.
+	**Unexpected:** Editor data is lost.

-	* Content is editable.
+2. Click inside the content editing area.

-	* Elementspath (at the bottom is updated).
+	**Expected:** Content is editable.
+Elementspath (bottom bar) updates.

-	**Unexpected:** Editor data is lost, content area is not editable.
+	**Unexpected:** Content is not editable.
+Elemetspath (bottom bar) remains empty.

-2. Write some text in editor.
+3. Write any text in editor.

-3. Repeat step 2.
+4. Reattach editor with double click on "Toggle" button.

-	**Expected:**
+	**Expected:** Editor shows with the same data.

-	* Editor shows with same data.
+	**Unexpected:** Editor data is lost.

-	* Content is editable.
+5. Click inside the content editing area.

-	* Elementspath (at the bottom is updated).
+	**Expected:** Content is editable.
+Elementspath (bottom bar) updates.

-	**Unexpected:** Editor data is lost, content area is not editable.
+	**Unexpected:** Content is not editable.
+Elemetspath (bottom bar) remains empty.

-4. Click "Set data" button.
+6. Click "Set data" button.

-5. Repeat step 2.
+7. Reattach editor with double click on "Toggle" button.

-	**Expected:**
+	**Expected:** Editor shows with the same data.

-	* Editor shows with same data.
+	**Unexpected:** Editor data is lost.

-	* Content is editable.
+8. Click inside the content editing area.

-	* Elementspath (at the bottom is updated).
+	**Expected:** Content is editable.
+Elementspath (bottom bar) updates.

-	**Unexpected:** Editor data is lost, content area is not editable.
+	**Unexpected:** Content is not editable.
+Elemetspath (bottom bar) remains empty.

-6. Switch to "Source mode".
+9. Switch to "Source mode".

-7. Write some additional text.
+10. Write some additional text.

-8. Switch back from "Source mode".
+11. Switch back from "Source mode".

-9. Repeat step 2.
+10. Reattach editor with double click on "Toggle" button.

-	**Expected:**
+	**Expected:** Editor shows with the same data.

-	* Editor shows with same data.
+	**Unexpected:** Editor data is lost.

-	* Content is editable.
+11. Click inside the content editing area.

-	* Elementspath (at the bottom is updated).
+	**Expected:** Content is editable.
+Elementspath (bottom bar) updates.

-	**Unexpected:** Editor data is lost, content area is not editable.
+	**Unexpected:** Content is not editable.
+Elemetspath (bottom bar) remains empty.